openmediavault/openmediavault-docs/administration/storage/raid.rst

 	* RAID1+0 is possible by stripping two mirrors.
 The create window should display both mirrors if they do not have any filesystem signatures yet.

 Detail
-	Displays extended information of the array the output comes from :command:`mdadm –detail /dev/mdX` Grow
+	Displays extended information of the array, the output comes from :command:`mdadm –detail /dev/mdX` Grow
 	Add disk(s) into the array.
 Recover